Ankit152/go-server/README.md

-# go-server
+# Go Server

-A simple server written in golang! :gopher
+A simple web server written in golang!